 - Observe your own reaction, breath deeply.

 - Do not take things personally, separate feelings from content.

 - Clarify the other person’s needs and concerns, shift focus from anger to exploring issues.

 - Make sure feelings and facts are mutually understood, and acknowledge needs and concerns.

 Below are some ways of releasing feelings of anger:

 - Learn how to interrupt your pattern, using neuro-linguistic programming methods.

-- Talk to someone who understands and accepts your feelings of anger.
+- Talk to a someone who understands and accepts your feelings of anger.